 1. Learn Italian

 Take this extra free time you have and start finally learning Italian.
 Don’t know where to start?
-Sign up for our new Italian Language Classes for Travelers that we are now offering online!
+Contact us here if you’d be interested in learning Italian from our expert guides!
 Practice the basics that you need to know in our live class!
 Ask questions, check your pronunciation, and do the quizzes online together so that you can really make sure that you’re learning.

 Rather learn on your own?
 No problem!
 Here is a list of books we’ve personally used in our Italian language learning journey.